-- discuss the problem with the SENCO - discuss the problem with the Headteacher - the Headteacher may refer the matter to the Area Special Needs Officer.
-Parents are informed about Information Advice and Support Services (formerly Parent Partnership) and how to make representations to the LA - More serious on-going concerns should be presented in writing to the SEN Governor, who will inform the Chairman of the Governors, School Adviser, or the LA SEN Adviser as appropriate.
+- discuss the problem with the SENCO

+- discuss the problem with the Headteacher

+- Parents are informed about Information Advice and Support Services (formerly Parent Partnership).

+• More serious on-going concerns should be presented in writing to the SEN Governor, who will inform the Chairman of the Governors, School Adviser, or the LA SEN Adviser as appropriate.